 Malls and shopping centres

-Indoor shopping is great, and fortunately there are some nice shopping malls in A Coruña.
+Indoor shopping is great and fortunately, there are some nice shopping malls in A Coruña.
 Here are the best ones:

 The best and biggest shopping centre in A Coruña.
 It has major stores like IKEA, Media Markt, Decathlon, Women’s Secret, El Corte Inglés, and several other shops.
 You can buy a bit of everything here.

-There are also a few restaurant in the mall.
+There are also a few restaurants in the mall.
 We recommend eating with Goiko, a nice burger place.
 La Tagliatella is great for Italian food.
 VIPS and TGB are solid alternatives.
 100 Montaditos is good for cheap sandwiches.

-Right outside the mall there are supermarkets (Mercadona and Lidl).
+Right outside the mall, there are supermarkets (Mercadona and Lidl).

 Marineda City is located in the south of A Coruña, a bit over a kilometer southwest of the central train station.
 Bus line 11 drives there.
-It opens at 10 in the morning and stays open until midnight in the weekdays and 1 am on the weekends – although many shops will close earlier than that.
+It opens at 10 in the morning and stays open until midnight on the weekdays and 1 am on the weekends – although many shops will close earlier than that.